Posts Tagged ‘technical trend’

 I’m not here to judge the film and its attack on the fast food industry; the film does tell us how well the McDonald’s brand has done worldwide, which is backed up by my stock analysis.

-McDonald’s has been a top performer in the restaurant sector over the past decade after the company made a dramatic shift in its menu offering to include healthy meals and broaden its target … Read More
+McDonald’s has been a top performer in the restaurant sector over the past decade after the company made a dramatic shift in its menu offering to include healthy meals and broaden its target market.
+While there … Read More

 Wherever you go, you always know you are close to a McDonald’s Corporation (NYSE/MCD), defined by the big yellow golden arches that you can generally spot a mile away.
 With over 33,000 restaurants in 119 countries, you know you will always be near the seller of the “Big Mac” whether in the U.S., Canada, Europe, China, Asia-Pacific, the Middle East, or Africa.